XO9A8/career-bridge/README.md

 npm run dev
 ```

-Navigate to `http://localhost:3000` to explore the application.
+Navigate to `http://localhost:3001` to explore the application.

+> **Note:** The frontend runs on port 3001, while the backend API runs on port 3000.
+Make sure both servers are running for the application to work properly.

 ## Project Structure